aaronaulet/landing-page/README.md

 The purpose of this project is to showcase my ability to transfer my knowledge of everything I have learned up until this point to create a landing page.
+This includes HTML, CSS, and Flexbox.